epw/consensus/consensus.md

 * Choose a trait of your paradigm to be explored by the break

-    * The traits to choose from are the name of the paradigm, the Aligned, the Capability, or either of the Opposed.
+    * The traits to choose from are the name of the paradigm, the Aligned, either of the Opposed, or, if present, a Restriction.

 * Decide what the reality break looks like